darklab8/fl-darkbot/README.md

 - It underwent a major refactorization and now reimplemented in golang with clean architecture for code scalability to add new features
 - general stability added, because all errors are now handled way better with Golang approach that handles most of them at compile time.
 - project saves ready for deployment docker images [at docker hub](https://hub.docker.com/repository/docker/darkwind8/darkbot/general), see [settings here](https://github.com/darklab8/darklab_darkbot/blob/master/infra/kubernetes/charts/darkbot/templates/main.yml)
+- darkbot has its own server now only for itself

 ![](docs/index_assets/base_render.png)